Dracunculiasis: Epidemiology

-Dracunculiasis has become rare, with 13–15 human cases reported worldwide per year (15 in 2021, 13 in 2022, 14 in 2023, and 15 in 2024).
+Dracunculiasis has become rare, with 10–15 human cases reported worldwide per year (15 in 2021, 13 in 2022, 14 in 2023, 15 in 2024, and 10 in 2025).
 This is down from 27 cases in 2020 and dramatically less than the estimated 3.5 million annual cases in 20 countries in 1986 – the year the World Health Assembly first called for dracunculiasis's eradication.
-Dracunculiasis remains endemic primarily in two countries – Chad and South Sudan.
-Four additional countries remain to be certified as free of dracunculiasis transmission that have had no reported cases since at least 2023: Angola, Ethiopia, Mali, and Sudan.
-One of these four, Sudan, is pre-certified but not yet confirmed free of transmissions.
+Dracunculiasis remains endemic primarily in three countries – Chad, Ethiopia and South Sudan.
+Three additional countries remain to be certified as free of dracunculiasis transmission that have had no reported cases since at least 2023: Angola, Mali, and Sudan.
+One of these, Sudan, is pre-certified but not yet confirmed free of transmissions.
 Additionally, although Cameroon has been certified free of internal transmission since 2007, it has experienced three cases since 2019 along its border with Chad.

-As of 18 September, 2025, four human cases have been provisionally reported for the year.

 Dracunculiasis is a disease of extreme poverty, occurring in places where there is poor access to clean drinking water.
 Cases tend to be split roughly equally between males and females and can occur in all age groups.
 Within a given place, dracunculiasis risk is linked to occupation; people who farm or fetch drinking water are most likely to be infected.

 When dracunculiasis was widespread, it had a seasonal cycle, though the timing varied by location.
 Along the Sahara desert's southern edge, cases peaked during the mid-year rainy season (May–October) when stagnant water sources were more abundant.
 Along the Gulf of Guinea, cases were more common during the dry season (October–March) when flowing water sources dried up.